kynex7510/3dbrew/content/ACTU:GetCachedIndependentServiceTokenV2.md

 Returns a V2 independent service token corresponding to the given account and client ID from an internal cache.

-For a cached token to be considered valid for being returned by this command, it must have been acquired within at least `Cache duration` seconds.
+For a cached token to be considered valid for being returned by this command, it must have been acquired within the last `Cache duration` seconds.

 It is not possible to retrieve cached V1 independent service tokens using this command.